 '''

-10 sense 1 a
+10 sense temp into a

-20 sleep 1000
+20 sleep 1000 ms

-30 sense 1 b
+30 sense temp into b

 40 c = (a + b)/2

 50 print "Average temperature is", c

 '''

-The sleep keyword is followed by an expression indicating how long to sleep for in milliseconds, in this case 1000.
-When the mote is asleep, it uses substantially less power because it does not need to run the processor.
+The sleep keyword is followed by an expression indicating how long to sleep, followed by the units of the sleep time, in this case 1000 milliseconds.
+The available units are milliseconds (ms), seconds (sec), minutes (min), and hours (hr).
+When the mote is asleep, it uses substantially less power because it does not need to process instructions.
 Sensor applications can use this fact to reduce power consumption when it is not necessary to meet an immediate deadline, and many applications can tolerate some delays in reading data.